Farouk4S/Farouk4S/README.md

 - ⚡ Fun fact: I laugh a lot.

 ### Technical Skills
-I have proficiency in using these tools
+I have proficiency in using these tools:
-    Visualisation Tools: Power BI and Tableau
+-   Visualisation Tools: Power BI and Tableau
-    Programming: MySQL and R.
+-   Programming: MySQL and R.

 ### Soft Skills
-    Problem solving
+-   Problem solving
-    Effective Communicator
+-   Effective Communicator
-    Project Management
+-   Project Management